 “They are becoming more concentrated over a smaller area, and the rainfall is coming down more plentifully and with more intensity over a shorter period of time.
 When the storm shrinks to that extent, you have a huge amount of rain coming down over a smaller area.”

 In towns and cities the older storm-water infrastructure is unable to cope with the sudden, intense deluge of water resulting in businesses, organisations and individuals now experiencing much more frequent and devastating water damage.

 Ideal Response keeps a watchful eye on research of this kind to enable them to prepare to deal with the increased number of calls from businesses and organisations who have suffered the consequences of water damage.
-Javid Ibrahim, Founder & Director of Ideal Response has observed that since the company began in 2001 he has seen a dramatic increase in the number of incidents of flood in businesses in the South East.
+Javid Ibrahim, Founder & Director of Ideal Response has observed that since the company began in 2001 he has seen a dramatic increase in the number of incidents of flood in businesses throughout the country.
 Javid mentioned,

 “You only have to look at the news to see how devastating water damage can be and how frequently it is happening.
 We have helped so many people and businesses with our water damage restoration service.
 We see first-hand the stress and devastation water damage can cause, it is important to us to make the damage restoration process as quick, thorough and stress-free as possible.”

 Water damage to properties needs professional water damage restoration treatment to avoid further deterioration, to minimise the damage caused by the flood and to prevent further deterioration.
 The clean-up from clean, grey and black flood water damage requires highly trained technicians, state-of-the-art cleaning equipment and drying technology as well as experience.
 Once the building is thoroughly dried using rapid drying equipment it needs to be cleaned to the highest standards.